PSA Annotation: How to Annotate a Civil Registry Document

 Where to File

-The court itself usually directs the Local Civil Registrar to annotate.
-The winning party or their lawyer files a copy of the court decision with the LCRO where the document was originally registered.
+The court directs the Local Civil Registrar to annotate.
+The winning party or their lawyer files a copy of the final court decision (with Certificate of Finality and Entry of Judgment) at the LCRO where the document was originally registered.

 File directly at the LCRO where the document was originally registered.
-No court order is needed for these types of annotations.
+No court order or NACC order is needed for these.

 PSA Updates